Kim Sun-a

 Kim Sun-a (Korean: 김선아; born October 1, 1973) is a South Korean actress.
-She is best known for her titular role as Kim Sam-soon in the popular television series My Lovely Sam Soon (2005).
+She is best known for her title role as Kim Sam-soon in the popular television series My Lovely Sam Soon (2005).
 Other notable series include City Hall (2009), Scent of a Woman (2011),The Lady in Dignity (2017), Should We Kiss First?
 (2018), Children of Nobody (2018) and Secret Boutique (2019).

 Early life

-Kim Sun-a was born in Daegu in 1973.
+Kim Sun-a was born in Jung-gu, Daegu, South Korea in 1973.
 She is the eldest of three siblings, with a younger brother and sister.
 When Kim was in middle school, her family immigrated to Japan, and she spent much of her adolescence in Chōfu, Tokyo, where she learned to speak Japanese fluently.

 In 1993, Kim enrolled at Ball State University in Indiana, United States as a Piano major (she also became fluent in English).

 Career

 While in South Korea for summer vacation in 1996, Kim stood in for a friend in a modeling job, thus inadvertently making her entertainment debut.
 Despite her inexperience in show business, she left college and subsequently appeared in a Hanbul Cosmetics commercial with the slogan "I felt his scent on a strange woman," which jump-started her career.
 She then appeared in a music video by Kim Hyun-cheol, and in 1997 began getting cast in supporting roles on TV but did not emerge as a star.
 Kim would first become well known as a film actress, debuting in the big-budget box office failure Yesterday, but going on to play a lead role as a student teacher in the unexpected hit Wet Dreams.
 Initially Kim had considered a singing career and successfully auditioned to join Park Joon-hyung and Park Jin-young's project mixed-gender group "GOT6" in 1997 but left the following year to pursue acting.
 The group then became the five-piece boy band g.o.d.
 Kim's identity as the anonymous female singer who was originally part of "GOT6" was only revealed by Park Joon-hyung and confirmed by Kim herself in 2015.

 Following her film success, Kim began to establish a niche for herself in comedies, often appearing as a straight-talking and not particularly demure comic heroine.
 She appeared in three films in 2003: a memorable cameo appearance in the period comedy Once Upon a Time in a Battlefield, opposite Im Chang-jung in the commercially successful The Greatest Expectation, and together with Cha Tae-hyun in the little-watched Happy Ero Christmas.
 In 2004 she took the lead role in S Diary as a jilted woman who decides to get revenge on her ex-boyfriends.